CAND Board 2026-2027

 Public Policy Coordinator

-julia Kaset, MPH, RDN, LDN
+julia Kaset, MPH, RDN, LDN, CPt

 Marketing & Recruiting Coordinator

-Registered Dietitian at Nutrition World Chattanooga
+Registered Dietitian and Personal Trainer at Fitness Central Chattanooga

 Julia’s professional interests include sports nutrition, eating disorder awareness, and community-based wellness.
 As a former collegiate soccer player and current HYROX athlete, she is passionate about helping others fuel for performance and build healthier relationships with food.
 She is an active member of the Chattanooga Academy of Nutrition and Dietetics (CAND), where she serves on the board as Marketing and Recruiting Coordinator, as well as the Tennessee Academy of Nutrition and Dietetics (TAND), the Academy of Nutrition and Dietetics, the National Eating Disorders Association, and the Academy for Eating Disorders.